QCD Wehrl and entanglement entropies in a gluon spectator model at small-$x$: Results and discussions

+A similar analysis was performed using different models for the saturation scale.
+The right panel of Fig.~\ref{cGBW} shows the results obtained with three choices: the GBW model (blue), the running--coupling BK (rcBK) solution \cite{rcBK} (magenta), and the next--to--leading--order BK (NLO BK) evolution \cite{NLOBK} (orange).
+A small but visible dependence on the saturation--scale model is observed, as expected.
+Varying the saturation scale has an effect similar to introducing a constant factor in the smearing width: it preserves the uncertainty relation $\boldsymbol{\sigma}_{\mathbf{k}_\perp}\boldsymbol{\sigma}_{\mathbf{b}_\perp}=1/2$ while shifting the relative spreading between transverse position and momentum space.
+The results shown in Fig.~\ref{cGBW} indicate that the qualitative behavior of the Wehrl entropy is robust against reasonable variations of both the smearing width and the saturation--scale model, suggesting that the main physical conclusions are not tied to a specific parameterization.

-The entanglement entropy in the Kharzeev–Levin framework has been extensively studied in the literature and was shown to be in good agreement with experimental multiplicity data in proton–proton collisions \cite{CMS:2010qvf}.
-As shown in Fig. \ref{wehrl_entropy}, the Wehrl entropy is larger than the entanglement entropy, reflecting the additional loss of information induced by coarse-graining in phase space.
-For this reason, the Wehrl entropy is not expected to directly reproduce multiplicity data, but instead encodes the degree of decoherence relevant for the emergence of a semi-classical description.
-Recent work \cite{Rabelo-Soares:2025dfu} has demonstrated that the Wehrl entropy is the appropriate quantity to characterize the initial conditions of hydrodynamic evolution in heavy-ion and small-system collisions.
-The underlying argument is that, if hydrodynamic evolution in small systems reflects genuine local equilibrium, then the entropy current, rather than the energy–momentum tensor, provides the physically relevant description of the initial state.
+The entanglement entropy in the Kharzeev–-Levin framework has been extensively studied in the literature and was shown to be in good agreement with experimental multiplicity data in proton-–proton collisions \cite{CMS:2010qvf}.
+As shown in Fig. \ref{werhl_plot}, the Wehrl entropy is larger than the entanglement entropy, reflecting the additional loss of information induced by coarse--graining in phase--space.
+For this reason, the Wehrl entropy is not expected to directly reproduce multiplicity data, but instead encodes the degree of decoherence relevant for the emergence of a semi--classical description.
+Recent work \cite{Rabelo-Soares:2025dfu} has demonstrated that the Wehrl entropy is the appropriate quantity to characterize the initial conditions of hydrodynamic evolution in heavy--ion and small--system collisions.
+The underlying argument is that, if hydrodynamic evolution in small systems reflects genuine local equilibrium, then the entropy current, rather than the energy-–momentum tensor, provides the physically relevant description of the initial state.